h-cheema/Unity___Quick-Math-Trainer/README.md

 ### Project Summary:

 * Quick Math Trainer was created with the Unity Game Engine and C# scripting and is available on Android OS.
+It is my second larger scale project after Switchy Shapes.
-As of right now, it is a single player game.
-A future release will add multiplayer so you can play with your friends over the internet!
+* As of right now, it is a single player game.
+I plan on adding P2P multiplayer (using the Mirror framework) in the near future so players can play with their friends over the internet.
+The game scripts are already set up in a modular way which support the addition of a server and client system.
 <br>

 ### Game Overview: